Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 But what if we make a blog theme based on a feed? something like twitter or hackernews, but without restrictions, and in the form of a personal blog?

-The Chronoblog feed allows you to post almost anything, since it allows you to post not only blog **posts**, but also **links** in the form of cards.
-And also **notes** - an extremely flexible format similar to something like tweets.
-And all this in one feed, sorted by date and organized using tags.
+Chronoblog is a theme that allows you to do just that - to help create a more organic and universal personal site.

 # Guide - How to start working with Chronoblog Gatsby Theme